 Regardless of your pet’s circumstances, always remember to leave plenty of fresh water for them to cool off.
 And if you’re concerned about energy efficiency, consider installing a smart thermostat or an energy efficient doggie door.

 Should I Leave the AC on for My Dog?

 According to the Humane Society, a dog’s temperature should not reach above 104 degrees.
 But what is more important, is how a dog cools down.
 Dogs pant, evaporating moisture from their lungs, which takes heat away from their body.
 If the humidity is too high, like in Florida, they won’t be able to cool themselves efficiently.

 Should I Leave the AC on for My Cat?

 Cats, like dogs, pant to cool themselves off.
 They also tend to naturally find the coolest places in the house to lie down, such as porcelain sinks, tile floors, and above refrigerators.
 Don’t scold them for this.
 Because an air conditioner acts as a dehumidifier, both cats and dogs would cool themselves more efficiently in an air conditioned home.

 Should I Leave the AC on for Sick or Elderly Pets?

 Ill, elderly, the very young or obese animals will have more cooling needs, as they are more susceptible to heat stroke.
 Watch these animals carefully and consider their conditions when deciding the temperature of your home while you are away.
 The American Medicine Association recommends watching all pets when the air conditioner is on.
 Notice if they look comfortable.
 Do they tend to sit near vents?
 Are they soaking in the sun?
 You know your pet the best.

-Call Blair’s Air for Clearwater AC Repair
+Call Blair’s Air for AC Service in Clearwater

 Call (727) 800-4148 to schedule your appointment.